Use Our SEL Curriculum to Create the Foundation for Emotional Well-Being

 Get Tangible Results for SEL with My Interoception Curriculum & Online Course

 To help all children and adults succeed in their social emotional learning journey, there needs to be a strong foundation for understanding one’s own body and emotions.
-By learning more about interoception and yourself, or teaching those around you about it, you’re setting the strong groundwork for a lifetime of healthy emotional learning.
+By learning more about interoception, and incorporating it into the current SEL programming, you’re setting the strong groundwork for a lifetime of healthy emotional learning.

-You can begin your emotional mindfulness journey with any of the courses offered on my website, but below are two that I think are core fundamentals in starting your interoception journey.
+You can begin your interoception journey with any of the resources offered on my website, but below are two that I think are core fundamentals in starting your interoception journey.

 Interoception Curriculum & Activity Cards